 }

 Once you have retrieved the data then you can redirect the customer to an order success/confirmation page using the header command.
-You can learn how to set up the order success page and other stuff such as how to save transaction details in an SQL database in our course on how to set up an online store.

 In this last section, we will discuss how to set up the PayPal SDK on your server.
 The PayPal SDK is a collection of files and tools you can use to communicate with PayPal's payments and orders API.
-Referring back to section 1 of the paypal-transaction-complete.php file, you will notice a line of code which reads:
+Referring back to section 1 of the paypal-transaction-complete.php file, you will notice a line of code that reads:

 require __DIR__ . '/vendor/autoload.php';